Scrape Amazon With Python

 So, we pushed a couple of the latest user agents into our code and used the random library to rotate them for each request.
 This will increase the longevity of your scraper and you may be able to scrape more pages with a single IP.

-Rotate IPs — A single IP is not sufficient and may put you in obstacles in your data-scraping journey.
-A simple solution is to collect some random IPs and rotate them on each request to make your crawler much more efficient.
+Rotate IPs — A single IP is insufficient and may put you in obstacles in your data-scraping journey.
+A simple solution is collecting random IPs and rotating them on each request to make your crawler much more efficient.

 Still, these solutions won’t allow you to scrape data from Amazon at scale.
 You need a reliable and efficient scraping API solution for scraping thousands or millions of pages.